mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 On occasion loike breaking a Barrier, you need to compare the Effect Rating of the Barrier against your Effect and see if you got through it.

 In this case you take your `Effect - Target's Effect Rating` the result is **Net Effect** if its positive you won, if its not you failed.
 Often times when you succeed something happens like carry over damage.

+In an opposed test, you are aiming to roll higher.
+In cases where Effect is important compare your "Net Effect" or "Net Hits" is the value of the Effect Dice.

+> It Shadowrun you roll a pool of dice, they roll of pool of dice whoever gets more hits wins, and the net hits counts.
+In Sixfinity it is assumed you already out rolled them and the Effect Dice indicates what the net effect is.

 ### Advantage and Disadvantage